Fields

 • There are two main components of a field: the field definition and the field value.
 The field definition includes the name and type of field, as well as its configuration.
 The field value is the actual value of the field, which can be manually input or automatically initialized when applying a supertag.

 • Fields show up differently depending on how the nodes they belong to are viewed.
-In List and Tabs view, fields are only visible when the node is expanded.
+In Outline and navigation views, fields are only visible when the node is expanded, but can be added to Display in view options.
 In Table view, fields appear as columns.
-In Cards and Calendar view, fields can appear as metadata if selected from the Display option.
 See Views for more info on how to use fields in each view.

 • To configure a field, press on its icon to open a side panel with all field configurations.